Closures & Hours Changes

 Before you hire a teen to watch your child:

 Schedule a meeting with the caregiver and your child, and watch how they interact.
 Some caregivers may not have confidence.
 This doesn't mean they will not ever be able to watch your child.
 But it may mean that you will need to have a few babysitting dates while you are present before leaving them on their own.

 Classes help babysitters prepare for the responsibilities of watching your child.
 They can also provide valuable skills in case of an emergency, such as first aid and CPR (cardiopulmonary resuscitation) training.
 Classes often are available through local agencies, churches, hospitals, or schools.

-Set up a meeting with the director of each facility or home setting that passes your first screening.
-Plan enough time to take a tour and talk about their service guidelines, such as when payment is expected and scheduled closures.
+Meet with the director of each facility or home setting that passes your first screening.
+Plan enough time to take a tour and talk about their policies, such as when payment is expected and scheduled closures.
 Make sure you are shown the entire facility or home.
 Notice whether the children appear happy and playful, and notice how they are treated by the care providers.

-A child's environment should be safe, healthy, and clean.
+The facility should be safe, healthy, and clean.
 Make sure that staff are knowledgeable about preventing safety hazards and responding to emergencies.
-There should be:

 At the start of a new child care routine, it's common for a child to show some signs of anxiety, such as clinging or crying when you leave.
 With your child's needs in mind, try to ease the transition.

 If you are enrolling your child in care for the first time, it may be helpful for you both to get used to spending time apart.
 Hire a babysitter or ask a friend or relative to help watch your child for short periods, and gradually extend these sessions.

 An older toddler or preschool-age child may understand at least some of what you tell him or her about the new situation.
 Talk about playing with new friends and the kinds of activities he or she will do.
 Remind your child that you will come back to pick him or her up.